gerardnico/dokuwiki-plugin-webcode/README.md

 The actual [code blocks](https://www.dokuwiki.org/wiki:syntax#code_blocks) supported are:

   * code css
   * code html or code xml.
-Xml will be seen as HTML.
+Xml will be seen as XHTML.

 ## Configuration and Settings
 None